deepjavalibrary/djl/example/examples.md

 ## Prerequisite

-We assume you have JDK 8 (or later) and IntelliJ installed on your system.
+You need to have JDK 8 (or later) and IntelliJ installed on your system.
 Read [here](setup.md) for more detail.

 ### Joule API reference
-Please also be familiar with Joule API document: [Javadoc](https://joule.s3.amazonaws.com/java-api/index.html)
+You should also be familiar with the Joule API documentation: [Javadoc](https://joule.s3.amazonaws.com/java-api/index.html)

 Getting started: 30 seconds to run an example